DO YOU QUALIFY?

 - Academic programs must be at an reputable educational institution

-- Live in the St. Louis metropolitan area (within 50 miles of downtown St. Louis)
+- Live in the St. Louis metropolitan bi-state region

-- You may attend a school outside of the St. Louis area
+- You may attend a school outside of the St. Louis area, as long as St. Louis is your permanent residence.

 READY TO APPLY?